Code-Institute-Submissions/calorie-calculator-1/README.md

 ## Features

-There are three main features to the application, the first allows calculation current maintenance calories, the second accepts a goal i.e. to lose or gain weight and calulcate a target calorie allowance and, finally, a gram per macronutrient is calculated based on a desired percentage breakdown between macronutrients.
+There are three main features to the application, the first allows calculation of current maintenance calories, the second accepts a goal i.e. to lose or gain weight and calulcate a target calorie allowance and, finally, a gram per macronutrient is calculated based on a desired percentage breakdown between macronutrients.

 ### Calculate Maintenance Calories